Lansa0/OCCF/README.md

 > - String Values cannot contain the `!` symbol.
 > - Each value must begin and end with the same symbol.
 > - An int Value can only hold numbers in the range of an int datatype (+-2,147,483,647)

+> [!Important]
-> - Every Key needs to have a Value pair.
+> Each Key is required to have a Value pair.
+Additionally, every Key-Value pair must share the same line.

 #### Comments
 Declare Comment Lines with ```...```